huggingface/lerobot/examples/7_get_started_with_real_robot.md

     dt_s = time.perf_counter() - start_time
     busy_wait(1 / fps - dt_s)

+# Note that observation and action are saved in RAM.
+# We could potentially store them on disk with pickle or hdf5.
+# Instead, in this tutorial we will store them using a format
+# optimized for robotics data: LeRobotDataset
 ```

-However, many utilities are still missing.
+Importantly, many utilities are still missing.
 For instance, if you have cameras, you will need to save the images on disk to not go out of RAM, and to do so in threads to not slow down communication with your robot.
 Also, you will need to store your data in a format optimized for training and web sharing like [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py).
 More on this in the next section.

 ### Use `koch.yaml` and the `record` function

 You can use the `record` function from [`lerobot/scripts/control_robot.py`](../lerobot/scripts/control_robot.py) to achieve efficient data recording.
 It encompasses many recording utilities:
 1. Frames from cameras are saved on disk in threads, and encoded into videos at the end of recording.
 2. Video streams from cameras are displayed in window so that you can verify them.
-3. Data is stored with [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py) format which is pushed to your Hugging Face page.
+3. Data is stored with [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py) format which is pushed to your Hugging Face page (unless `--push-to-hub 0` is provided).
 4. Checkpoints are done during recording, so if any issue occurs, you can resume recording by re-running the same command again.
 You can also use `--force-override 1` to start recording from scratch.
 5. Set the flow of data recording using command line arguments:
   - `--warmup-time-s` defines the number of seconds before starting data collection.
 It allows the robot devices to warmup and synchronize (10 seconds by default).